marcelmazon/rosicrucian-literature/en/student-a/the-musical-scale-and-the-scheme-of-evolution.md

 (3) lower vehicles-desire, vital, and physical bodies -from which he extracts a threefold (3) essence called soul.

 Before going farther it is well to review the follow- ing facts: The chromatic scale includes all of the tones in the octave, both white and black keys, taken in regular order beginning with C. C is always before the two black key cluster on the piano.
 There are twelve tones in the chromatic scale.

 The diatonic scale is composed of the tones pro- duced by the white keys of the piano only-no black keys.
 There are seven tones (keys) in the diatonic scale.

 Note these other likenesses to these scales:

 There are twelve colors, seven visible and five in- visible to physical sight.

 There are twelve orifices in the body, seven visible and five invisible.

 There are twelve great life waves evolving in cur scheme of evolution, five of which have completed their work and withdrawn from manifestation: Aries, Taurus, Gemini, Cancer, Leo.
-The other seven are active during the Earth Period: Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius, Pisces,
+The other seven are active during the Earth Period: Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius, Pisces.

 The general rule for a chord in music is, two notes in the base clef (positive and negative), and three in the treble clef, the trinity.
-Two and three equal

-THE MUSICAL OCTAVES
-87
-sive, the number of man's senses as developed at the present time.
+Two and three equal five, the number of man's senses as developed at the present time.
 A chord in music is composed of a combination of tones which blend harmoniously when sounded together, the lowest tone being the root or keynote, and the other two notes forming the chord must be in harmony with this one particular note, else there will be discord as a result.

 Everywhere in all nature we find tone manifested, then number, then color, and then form; and this without exception.

 The first complete octave of the chromatic scale containing 12 tones from which come all heavenly themes, furnished the sound tones used during the Saturn Period.
 During each of the Seven Periods our life wave makes seven dips into matter and out again.

 At the dawn of the Saturn Peried the Lords of
 Mind (Sagittarius life wave) were the humanity, the Archangelic life wave was in an animal-like